Menu

 Right now it can feel like trying to do ten things at once is the only way anything will get done.
 For example, trying to fold laundry, make dinner and watch your child all while on a work call.

 Multitasking rarely works, and can actually increase stress.
 Instead try achievable goals for the day, trying to focus on one thing at a time.
-For example, scheduling work calls during naptime, allowing kids to have a little extra screen time while you make dinner, or asking older children to help fold the laundry while you finish cleaning up.
+For example, scheduling work calls during the day, allowing children to have a little extra screen time while you make dinner, or asking older children to help fold the laundry while you finish cleaning up.

 Practice mindfulness as a family